-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who unites us into one holy family.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who gives us the Bread of Heaven, his flesh.
 Amen.

 I have to admit it: I’m disappointed.
 The facts of history are not nearly as interesting as the legends.

 During the early days of the Reformation, Martin Luther and Ulrich Zwingli, a Swiss theologian, were at odds with each other over the presence of Christ in the Eucharist.
 Those of you who studied the Catechism as part of your Confirmation will well remember what Luther wrote: the Sacrament is “the true body and blood of our Lord Jesus Christ….”
 Zwingli, by comparison, said that the bread and wine merely represent the Body and Precious Blood of our Lord, that Holy Communion is nothing more than a memorial.

 To unite the disparate factions in the face of imperial pressure, Prince Phillip of Hesse brought the two feuding theologians together to the city of Marburg for a conference to hash out their differences.
 Continue reading “Bread of Life, Flesh of Christ”